 Although site reliability engineering has been around for a while, it has only recently gained fame in general software circles.
 But there are still a lot of questions as to what a site reliability engineer (SRE) is and does.

 SREs have been compared to operations groups, system admins, and more.
 But the comparison falls short in encompassing their role in today’s modern software environment.
-They cover more responsibilities than operations.
-And though they usually have a background in system administration, they also bring software development skills to the role.
+SREs cover more responsibilities than operations and infrastructure.
+And though they may have a background in system administration, they also bring software development skills to the role.

-So how do they do all this?
-Read further to find out how SREs accomplish this through the responsibilities they fulfill.
+Read further to find out what SREs are, in practice, and how they accomplish this through the responsibilities they fulfill.

 Automate All the Things

-In the past, operations folks would keep things running by executing scripts, pushing buttons, and carrying out other manual endeavors.
-However, in the SRE world, there’s a heavy emphasis on automation.
-Where did this drive come from?
-The engineering aspect of the SRE role.
+In the past, operations folks would keep things running by watching dashboard, executing scripts, and carrying out other manual endeavors.
+However, in the SRE world, there’s a heavy emphasis on automation and removing repetitive toil.

-And automation doesn’t stop at automating a software build and some acceptance tests.
+And automation doesn’t stop at automating a software build, acceptance tests, and deployment.
 Their automation includes CI/CD and infrastructure creation and patching, as well as monitoring, alerting, and automating responses to certain incidents.